cliftondavies/Newsweek/README.md

 # Newsweek

-> A clone of the homepage of popular news site, [Newsweek](https://www.newsweek.com/), using Bootstrap.
+> Welcome to the Newsweek portal!

 ![screenshot](newsweek.png)